Ceremony at an approved premise

 How many people can attend a ceremony?

-Marriage and civil partnerships are currently able to take place with up to of 15 people in attendance, this number includes the couple but does not include anyone who is working at the ceremony i.e. the registrars and photographer.
-Please note the maximum number of people able to attend a ceremony is dependent on the venues Covid-secure capacity, this may be less than 15.
+The number of people able to attend will be subject to the legal limit in force at the time of the ceremony.
+The number includes the couple but does not include anyone who is working at the ceremony i.e. the registrars and photographer.
+Please note the maximum number of people able to attend a ceremony is dependent on the venue's Covid-secure capacity, this may be less than the legal limit.

 Please contact the ceremony venue directly for information on the maximum number their ceremony room is able to accomodate.